Herbert Huncke: New York City and Times Square

-During the late 1940s, Huncke was recruited to be a subject in Alfred Kinsey's research on the sexual habits of the American male.
+In 1942, Huncke was recruited to be a subject in Alfred Kinsey's research on the sexual habits of the American male.
 He was interviewed by Kinsey, and recruited fellow addicts and friends to participate.
-Huncke had been an unpublished writer since his days in Chicago, and gravitated toward literary types and musicians.
+Huncke had been an unpublished writer since his days in Chicago, and he gravitated toward literary types and musicians.
 In the music world, Huncke visited all the jazz clubs and associated with Billie Holiday, Charlie Parker, and Dexter Gordon (with whom he was once busted on 42nd Street for breaking into a parked car).
-When he first met Allen Ginsberg, Kerouac, and Burroughs, they were interested in writing and also unpublished.
+When he first met Allen Ginsberg, Kerouac, and Burroughs, they were interested in writing, and they were unpublished too.
 They were inspired by his stories of 42nd Street life, criminal life, street slang, and his vast experience with drugs.
 Huncke was immortalized in Kerouac's On the Road as the character Elmo Hassel.

-In the late 1940's, Huncke was arrested on a stolen goods charge and sentenced to a term in the New York State Prison System.
-Ginsberg was arrested along with Huncke and others, and was sent to a mental hospital as a result.
+In the late 1940s, Allen Ginsberg, Jack Melody and Vickie Russell were apprehended after flipping a car in Queens, New York, trying to run-over a NYPD motorcycle cop.
+Huncke was picked up simultaneously as he was living with Allen Ginsberg.
+Herbert Huncke was sentenced to a five-year term in the New York State Prison System.
+"Someone had to do the bit," Huncke recalled.
+Allen Ginsberg, a student at Columbia University, was sent to a mental hospital for six months.
+Vickie Russell's (a.k.a.
+Perscilla Arminger) father was a judge in a neighboring state and took custody of her, relieving her of jail time.
+Jack Melody's mother was associated with the Brooklyn mafia and she took custody of Little Jack.

+When Herbert Huncke was released from prison on parole Little Jack's family set him up with a job in an ornamental glass company in Manhattan near 23rd Street.
+Allen, initially, refused to see Huncke upon release on the advice of Allen's psychiatrist.